mehmetsen80/cbcommercesymfonybundle/README.md

 ```

 ### Unit TEST -> Webhook
 You can unit test your Webhook by sending a sample json.
-The below only tests the object to be parsed or not
+The below only tests the json to be parsed as **_webhook_** object.

 ```
 public function testParseWebhook(){